palmchou/tech-wfh/README.md

 The company logos and company names we used in this project and displayed on the website are for informative use only, they are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.
-This project and contributors are personal activities and they are not no affiliated with interests of any companies.
+This project and contributions made to it by communities are personal activities and they are not affiliated with interests of any companies.